phuctv95/try-it/dotnet/TryConsole/TryConsole/note.md

 Starting with C# 8.0, the language supports asynchronous disposable types that implement the `System.IAsyncDisposable` interface.

 You use the `await using` statement to work with an asynchronously disposable object.

+## Indices and ranges

+Indices and ranges provide a succinct syntax for accessing *single* elements or *ranges* in a sequence.
+- The index from end operator `^`, which specifies that an index is relative to the end of the sequence (start from 1).
+- The range operator `..`, which specifies the start and end of a range as its operands (the start of the range is inclusive, but the end of the range is exclusive).